-The name “pinnekjøtt” comes from the cooking method that traditionally has been to steam the meat on wooden sticks (birch).
+The name "pinnekjøtt" comes from the cooking method that traditionally has been to steam the meat on wooden sticks (birch).
 In Norway, about a third of the population eat pinnekjøtt on Christmas Eve, which makes it in second place after the rib of pigs.
-More and more eat it on Christmas Eve, and many have it on the menu during Christmas, New Year’s Eve, or even in easter.
+More and more eat it on Christmas Eve, and is a menu staple for many during Christmas, New Year's Eve, or even at easter.

-The dish has its roots in the old Norwegian community where salted and dried meat was an important part of the diet.
-The beef meat originates in areas with large sausages, especially in western Norway, but also in northern Norway and some eastern country villages.
-Status as a party and Christmas food is due to the fact that the meat has high fat content and was therefore attractive.
-When the sheeps ribs were salted and dried, and did not eat freshly as swine ribs, it was a consequence of natural feed and feed time.
+The dish has its roots in the old Norwegian community where salted and dried meat was an important part of the diet, as this was the best conservation method for meat.
+The status as a party and Christmas food is due to the fact that the meat has high fat and protein content and was therefore attractive.
 In recent years, several have embarked on new ways of preparing the meat, ranging from steam on a steel grating to cook the meat directly into broth.

-Gilde pinnekjøtt is one of the most sold in Norway.
+Gilde is the most sold pinnekjøtt in Norway